EPL: Premier League referee Bobby Madley reveals Snapchat joke that fired him - The Media Times

 Bobby Madley stopped serving at the highest level in England in August 2018.
 The referee administration Professional Game Match Officials Limited only said that he would move due to a change in personal circumstances.

-Madley moved to Norway, where his partner comes from, but only after he was released after sending a video to someone he “trusted” who appeared to have mocked a disabled person.
+Madley moved to Norway, where his partner comes from, but only after he was released after sending a video to someone he “trusted” who appears to have mocked a disabled person.

 Stream every game of the Hyundai A-League season 2019/20 LIVE & On-Demand with Kayo Sports.
 Get your 14-day free trial and start streaming straight away>